Induction and Skolemization in saturation theorem proving: Preliminary Definitions

 We refer to the variable \(x\) as the induction variable and to the variables \(\vec{z}\) as the induction parameters.
-Moreover we define the induction axiom \(I_{x}\varphi\) by \(I_{x}\varphi \coloneqq \forall \vec{z} \tilde{I}_{x}\varphi\).
-Let \(\Gamma\) be a set of \(L\) formulas, then we define \(\IND{\Gamma} \coloneqq \{ I_{x}\gamma \mid \gamma(x,\vec{z}) \in \Gamma \}\). \end{definition} We conclude this section by describing the setting of linear arithmetic that will in particular serve us in Section~\ref{sec:unprovability:literal_induction_a_case_study} for obtaining unprovability results for the methods \cite{reger2019,hajdu2020}.
+Moreover we define the induction axiom \(I_{x}\varphi\) by \(I_{x}\varphi \coloneqq \Forall{\vec{z}}{\tilde{I}_{x}\varphi}\).
+Let \(\Gamma\) be a set of \(L\) formulas, then the set of \(L \cup L_{0}\) sentences \(\IND{\Gamma}\) is given by \(\{ I_{x}\gamma \mid \gamma(x,\vec{z}) \in \Gamma \}\). \end{definition} By an arithmetical language we understand a first-order language containing the symbols \(0/0\), \(s/1\), and possibly some symbols representing primitive recursive functions.
+In the following definition we recall some standard terminology for arithmetic. \begin{definition} Let \(L\) be an arithmetical language.
+By \(\mathbb{N}_{L}\) the structure whose domain is the set of natural numbers and that interprets the non-logical symbols of \(L\) in the natural way.
+An arithmetical theory is a theory over an arithmetical language.
+Let \(T\) be an \(L\) theory.
+We say that the theory \(T\) is sound if \(\mathbb{N}_{L} \models T\).
+Furthermore, we say that \(T\) is \(\exists_{1}\)-complete if \(\mathbb{N}_{L} \models \varphi\) implies \(T \vdash \varphi\) for all \(\exists_{1}\) \(L\) sentences. \end{definition} We conclude this section by describing the setting of linear arithmetic that will in particular serve us in Section~\ref{sec:unprovability:literal_induction_a_case_study} for obtaining unprovability results for the methods \cite{reger2019,hajdu2020}.
 The language of linear arithmetic contains besides \(0/0\) and \(s/1\) only the function symbols \(p/1\) and \(+/2\) as infix symbol, where \(p\) denotes the predecessor function and \(+\) denotes the addition.
 Clearly, the setting of linear arithmetic is closely related to Presburger arithmetic.
 However, we are not interested in the theory of the standard interpretation, but rather in its subtheories such the ones that were already studied by Shoenfield \cite{shoenfield1958}.
 This setting of linear arithmetic turns out to be quite useful in the analysis of methods for automated inductive theorem proving, because on the one hand it is simple enough to still allow for straightforward model-theoretic constructions, yet it is complex enough to provide interesting independence results.